 If you're getting a henna tattoo, make it clear exactly what you want, and where you want it on your hand.
-The henna ladies have a habit of very quickly extending their designs up your arm and demanding payment for the extra work.
+Some henna tattooists have a habit of very quickly extending their design up your arm and demanding payment for the extra work.

-Avoid avoid avoid the henna ladies!
-Most hotels will arrange a henna artist or recommend a place for you to go with fair prices and quality henna.
+However, if you want to avoid the stress of streetside henna tattooists, most hotels can arrange a henna artist or recommend a place for you to go with fair prices and quality henna.
+This is also another way to avoid black henna tattoos which will leave you with a permanent reminder of your trip to Morocco.

-Taking photos of snake charmers, dancers, monkey keepers and water sellers will require a payment.
-Take a few coins whenever you go looking for a photo opportunity.
+Taking photos of snake charmers, dancers, monkey keepers and shopkeepers will often require a payment.

-Perversely, in the Jemma el-Fnna the water sellers get annoyed if you don't take their photo, it can be unpleasant or annoying, but never reaches menacing proportions.
+Perversely, in Jemma el-Fnna square, the water sellers get annoyed if you don't take their photo; it can be unpleasant or annoying, but never reaches menacing proportions.

 You'll be approached by hundreds of Moroccan men asking to be your guide or assistant.
-Same with any other friendly strangers around the world, there's often a price to pay.
-These "guides" can be very persistent and intimidating – particularly in Tangier, Fes, Marrakech and Essouaria.
+The same with any other friendly strangers around the world, there's often a price to pay.
+These "guides" can be very persistent and intimidating – particularly in Tangier, Fes, Marrakech

 It's a scam.
 You know it's a scam, they know you know it's a scam – so they come up with more subtle ways of making themselves your guide.